 2. Application architecture

 To avoid this, your applications must be tiered.
-Tier 1 applications, for example, are critical to revenue generation and should be prioritized in terms of redundancy and resilience over less-essential Tier 2 and Tier 3 applications.
+Tier 1 applications, for example, are critical to revenue generation and should be prioritised in terms of redundancy and resilience over less-essential Tier 2 and Tier 3 applications.

-Cloud infrastructures can offer redundancy and scalability that’s far more affordable and scalable than what private data centers can offer.
+Cloud infrastructures can offer redundancy and scalability that’s far more affordable and scalable than what private data centres can offer.
 “If your applications are portable and can be rearchitected to take advantage of hyperscale cloud environments, you’ll have a much more cost-effective solution in the long-term,” LeVan says.
 “And you’ll be in a better position to take advantage of geographically diverse infrastructure redundancy to build your application redundancy.”

 By default, some applications can’t immediately switch over to a secondary server, CPU or storage hardware when the primary hardware it runs upon becomes unavailable.
 These applications must be rearchitected to take advantage of local as well as geographically dispersed infrastructure redundancy.

 If legacy applications can’t be rearchitected, you may need to build brand new ones to take advantage of redundant hardware.
 “And that’s a big deal,” LeVan explains.
-Rearchitecting or building new applications can be costly, time-consuming, and tax the skills of your in-house developers — which is another reason why it’s important to tier (or prioritize) your applications as well as consider bringing in external expertise.
+Rearchitecting or building new applications can be costly, time-consuming, and tax the skills of your in-house developers — which is another reason why it’s important to tier (or prioritise) your applications as well as consider bringing in external expertise.

 3. Backup and recovery architecture